What is Microsoft Stream?

 How does video storage work for Microsoft Stream?

-Microsoft Stream stores videos and metadata in it's own service built on top of Azure.
-As such it's own storage quota for videos uploaded.
-Only the original videos uploaded will count against the quota, transcoded copies for adaptive streaming do not count against your quota.
-See the Licensing overview topic for more information on storage.
+Microsoft Stream stores videos and metadata in its own service built on top of Azure.
+As such, it has its own storage quota for videos uploaded.
+Only the original videos uploaded count against the quota -- transcoded copies for adaptive streaming don't count against your quota.
+See Licensing overview for more information on storage.

 What is the Microsoft 365 Compliance Category for Microsoft Stream?

 As of May 2019, Microsoft Stream is classified as a tier D service within the Office 365 Compliance Framework.
 Tier D means Stream meets compliance commitments around standards like: FERPA, ISO, EUMC, HIIPAA, SOC 1/2, FedRAMP, HITRUST, and others.

-Learn more from the Office 365 Compliance framework documentation and see which certifications and standards are in each tier:
+Learn more from the Office 365 Compliance framework documentation and see the specfic certifications and standards that are in each tier: